 The Female’s life finally changes when she encounters a disfigured man and, feigning empathy, lures him to her house.
 But as she leaves him to die, she seems to see a figure in the dark; her true form.
 She examines herself and her actions, and begins to realize what her actions are doing to the men… and that it’s not right.
 She decides to free him, abandons him and runs off to rethink her life and mission.
 In the meantime, the Enabler captures and drives off with the disfigured man anyway, witnessed by neighbors.
 This suggests parents or friends unsuccessfully acting to cover up the Female’s actions.
 The Enabler meets up with fellow Enablers, and they ride off in search of the Female.
 But the Female has given them the slip, and the Enablers will never find her again.

 Confused, she runs again, but now she shows a newfound distrust for the men she meets; she recognizes now that she isn’t in control of her situation.
 One man she encounters on a trail seems to help her with directions, but when she takes his advice and finds a shelter to rest, he returns while she sleeps and tries to rape her.
 The Female runs, and perhaps for the first time, feels fear herself.
 The rapist catches up to her, there is a struggle, and she escapes, but not before the rapist tears her skin—her outer persona—and discovers she is not what he expected.
-The Female’s real nature is frightening to the man, and he decides to destroy her.
-As the Female regards her outer skin as if seeing it for the first time as the disguise it was, The rapist catches her again and sets her afire, burning off her human appearance and revealing her true nature as she dies.
-The Female, originally the predator, becomes the prey of men, and is finally laid bare.
+The Female’s real nature is frightening to the man—or perhaps he is angered by having been fooled into thinking the Female was something she is not—and in retribution or repulsion, he decides to destroy her.
+As the Female regards her outer skin as if seeing it for the first time as the disguise it was, the rapist catches her again and sets her afire, burning off her human appearance and revealing her true nature as she dies.
+The Female, originally the predator, becomes the prey of men, and is finally laid bare and destroyed.

 Does the Female’s death in the movie represent her forced absorption into male-dominated society, or her actual consumption by society?
 Would either outcome be considered much the same thing for women?
 I’ll let you decide.

-This story seems to represent director Jonathan Glazer’s empathy, or perhaps sympathy, for the Female’s plight in the world: Trying at a young age to define a sexually-alluring persona and use it to bend the world to their will; coming to the realization that invented personas, and even sex, will not make them happy; and finally becoming another victim of Man’s world as their essential natures are revealed, usually by the desires and actions of Men.
-The Enablers aren’t much more sympathetic, trying to shield the Female from her careless life and costly mistakes, but eventually failing to protect her.
+This story seems to represent director Jonathan Glazer’s empathy, or perhaps sympathy, for the Female’s plight in the world: Trying at a young age to define a sexually-alluring persona and use it to bend the world to their will; coming to the realization that invented personas, and even sex, will not make them happy; and finally becoming another victim of Man’s world as their personas are torn away and their essential natures are revealed, usually by the desires and actions of Men.
+The Enablers aren’t much more sympathetic, trying to shield the Female from her careless life and costly mistakes, but eventually failing to protect her because she becomes an adult and escapes their sphere of influence.
 And the males she encounters are almost all pitiable specimens of manhood, being led by their genitals, many of them being threatening to the Female, and few of them exhibiting any other redeeming qualities.

 Even Scarlett Johansson’s nudity, attractive as she is, does not titillate as it would if she had been wearing sexy clothing and makeup, posing alluringly, switching her hips and uttering sweet nothings to her conquests.
 She intentionally assumes neutral stances and expressions that suggest cold calculation rather than warmth; the movie suggests that all she really needs to attract a man is to possess a vagina… and that possession is the sole instrument of her ultimate downfall.